-Download our Nominate a Neighbour poster (to follow as a separate document) and write their address on it.
+Download our Nominate a Neighbour poster and write their address on it.

 DO NOT display the poster in your window or open your door to give it to someone on your doorstep.
 Simply hold the poster up at a window or post it through your letterbox, so they can visit your nominated neighbour.

 Call your neighbour on the phone to let them know someone is coming around and get confirmation before letting them in.
 If you cannot contact your nominated neighbour, you can call your local police on 101 or Citizens Advice consumer helpline on 08454 040506.
 A Welsh speaking advisor is available on 08454 040505.

 Many gas, water and electricity companies run a password scheme - so you can set up a memorable word that is only known to you and them.
 If they know the password you can safely let them in.
 Contact your local utility suppliers and remember not to tell anyone else your password.

 If you're expecting a caller at a specific time, ask your nominated neighbour to be with you so they can check their authenticity.Unwanted mail and telephone calls